strangeloopcanon/PD-platform/README.md

 - `requirements-langgraph.txt`: Dependencies for LangGraph functionality

 You can check if LangGraph is available via the `/api/status` endpoint, which includes a `langgraph_available` field.

+## Troubleshooting Common Issues

+### LLM Response Parsing
+If you encounter issues with code generation, check the backend logs for debugging information.
+The system uses multiple fallback mechanisms to extract code from LLM responses:
+1. Direct structured response parsing via Pydantic models
+2. JSON attribute extraction
+3. Regex-based extraction
+4. Raw response parsing

+### Frontend-Backend Communication
+Issues with data display might be related to naming inconsistencies.
+The backend now provides both snake_case and camelCase versions of key properties for compatibility.

+### Database Connectivity
+Ensure database files are correctly named and placed in the `text_to_pydough/data/` directory.
+The system requires matching between domain configurations and actual file names.

+### Performance Considerations
+For large datasets, consider adding pagination or limiting the results displayed.
+The current implementation shows the first 10 rows of query results by default.